On the modified $J$-equation: The modified -flow

 \begin{lem} The modified $J$-flow admits a solution $\phi_t$ for all $t \in [0,\infty)$. \end{lem} \begin{proof} It follows from Lemma \ref{ddphi and phi} that the function $F_{-\e}$ is convex as long as the flow exists.
-Thus by the standard parabolic theory, if $|\dd \phi_t|$ is uniformly bounded on $[0,T_{\max})$ then $\phi_t$ is bounded in $C^\infty$ in the same interval.
+Therefore, by the Evans--Krylov estimate \cite{Kry76,Kry82}, the Schauder estimate, and the standard bootstrapping argument, the $C^\infty$-estimate for $\phi_t$ reduces to a bound on $|\dd \phi_t|$.
 We take normal coordinates of $\omega$ at a point so that $\chi_t$ is diagonal with eigenvalues $\lambda_1,\ldots,\lambda_n$.
 By using \eqref{derivative formulas} we compute

 where $\Rm$ denotes the Riemannian curvature of $\omega$.
 By the definition of Hamiltonians $\theta_v^X(\chi_t)$ we have

 where $\hat{h}$ denotes the Riemannian metric corresponding to $\hat{\chi}$, and we used $h_{k\bar{i}}=\hat{h}_{k \bar{i}}+\phi_{k \bar{i}}$.
 By \eqref{modified J-flow when b is non-positive} we obtain